Red list travel rules: Pakistan presents counter to UK's argument

 Pakistan has responded to the United Kingdom's decision to retain it on the 'red list' as it announced a travel update, sharing its data on its coronavirus response, testing rates, genomic surveillance and other efforts being taken to stabilise the spread of the virus.

-In a letter addressed to the UK's secretary of state for health, Pakistan's Special Assistant to the Prime Minister on Health Dr Faisal Sultan said that UK's decision to retain Pakistan on its red list while moving other regional countries to the amber list has been received with dismay.
+In a letter addressed to the UK's secretary of state for health, shared by Federal Minister for Human Rights Shireen Mazari on Twitter, Pakistan's Special Assistant to the Prime Minister on Health Dr Faisal Sultan said that UK's decision to retain Pakistan on its red list while moving other regional countries to the amber list has been received with dismay.

+Dr Sultan pointed out that Pakistan's efforts in controlling the novel Covid-19 virus have been recognised by the World Health Organization and the United Nations General Assembly.
+The World Economic Forum also celebrated 'Pakistan Strategy Day' to endorse Pakistan's strategy of handling the pandemic and the economy, the SAPM said.

 Last week, the UK government updated its travel rules, promoting India along with Bahrain, Qatar and the UAE to the amber list while keeping Pakistan on its red list.